FileBoss Icon

 To Find Files by Name

-• Select Find | Files by Size... or (Alt+I,Z) from the main menu to open the dialog where you can specify exactly which files you want to find.
+• Select Find > Files by Name... or (Alt+I,F) from the main menu to open the dialog where you can specify exactly which files you want to find.

 • If one or more folders are selected in the contents (right-hand) window those folders will be automatically entered into the Paths field of the find dialog.